iridinite/wirefox/README.md

 [Documentation is hosted here.](https://www.syllendel.nl/wirefox) Included is an API reference and a set of getting-started guides to walk you through it.

 Alternatively, offline docs can be generated using [Doxygen](http://www.doxygen.nl/).
 Simply run `doxygen` on the command-line (in the project root folder) to generate documentation in the docs/html folder.

+Note that you can enable or disable the internal documentation (e.g. everything that is not part of the public interface) by removing or adding "WIREFOX_INTERNAL" to the ENABLED_SECTIONS variable in Doxyfile.
+It's enabled by default.